Developing a Competency Model – The Basic Elements and Steps

 Competency models can take a variety of forms.
 Typically, they include the following elements:

 • Competency names and detailed definitions.
-For example, a competency model could include a competency called "Teamwork" defined as:
+For example, a competency model could include a competency called 'Teamwork' defined as:

 • establishing constructive and solid interpersonal relationships;